babashka/fs/API.md

 ```
 Function.

+Coerces one arg into a File, or combines multiple paths into one.
-Coerces f into a File.
-Multiple-arg versions treat the first argument
+  Multiple-arg versions treat the first argument as parent and subsequent args
-  as parent and subsequent args as children relative to the parent.
+  as children relative to the parent.
-<p><sub><a href="https://github.com/babashka/fs/blob/master/src/babashka/fs.cljc#L67-L72">Source</a></sub></p>
+<p><sub><a href="https://github.com/babashka/fs/blob/master/src/babashka/fs.cljc#L67-L73">Source</a></sub></p>

 ## <a name="babashka.fs/file-name">`file-name`</a><a name="babashka.fs/file-name"></a>
 ``` clojure